 Cells and reagents

 HepG2 cells were obtained from China Typical Culture Preservation Center of Wuhan University.
-Lentivirus vector was constructed by Genechem Co.
+The lentiviral vector was constructed by Genechem Co.
 Ltd. (Shanghai, China).
 Doxorubicin was purchased from Pfizer Pharmaceuticals (New York, NY, United States) and propidium iodide (PI) was purchased from Caltag Laboratories Inc. (Burlingame, CA, United States).
 Rabbit anti-human phospho (p)-p53, sirtuin (SIRT) 1, cyclin D1, cyclin-dependent kinase (CDK) 4, CDK6, BCL-2, multidrug resistance protein (MDR) 1/P-glycoprotein (gp), and AXL protein were purchased from Santa Cruz Biotechnology (Santa Cruz, CA, United States).

 MiR-34a-5p lentiviral vector construction and transfection

-miR-34a-5p lentiviral vector was constructed by Genechem Co.
+The miR-34a-5p lentiviral vector was constructed by Genechem Co.
 Ltd. (Shanghai, China).
 The component sequence of the carrier was Ubi-MCS-SV40-EGFP-IRES-puromycin, and the titer was 8E+8TU/mL.
-HEK 293T cells were co-transfected with lentiviral vector containing precursor of miR-34a-5p or negative control, packaging vector pHelper 1.0 and pHelper 2.0 by Lipofectamine 2000.
-The supernatant was collected, concentrated and purified and the viral titer was determined 48 h after transfection.
-HCC cell lines were infected with viruses and screened with fluorescence and puromycin.
+Using by Lipofectamine 2000, HEK 293T cells were co-transfected with lentiviral vectors containing the precursor of miR-34a-5p or negative control, packaging vector pHelper 1.0 and pHelper 2.0.
+The supernatant was collected, concentrated and purified, and the viral titer was determined 48 h after transfection.
+HCC cell lines were infected with viruses, and screened for both fluorescence and puromycin.

 RNA extraction and detection of miR-34a expression

-Total RNA of HepG2 cells was extracted by TRIzol reagent.
+Total RNA of HepG2 cells was extracted using TRIzol reagent.
 After reverse transcription, expression of miR-34a-5p was detected using specific primers of miR-34a-5p and TaqMan probe with U6 as the endogenous control.
-The results of quantitative reverse transcription polymerase chain reaction (qRT-PCR) analysis were presented using the 2−ΔΔCt method.
+The results of quantitative reverse transcription-polymerase chain reaction (qRT-PCR) analysis were presented using the 2−ΔΔCt method.

 MTT assay

 HepG2 cells were seeded at 5 × 103/well in 96-well plates.
-After 24, 48 and 72 h incubation, MTT (5 mg/mL, 20 mL) was added to the medium and cells were incubated for another 4 h.
+After 24, 48 and 72 h incubations, MTT (5 mg/mL, 20 mL) was added to the medium, and cells were incubated for another 4 h.
 Absorbance at 490 nm was read using a spectrophotometric plate reader.
 Two blanks (PBS only) were included for each group as a negative control.
 Each test was performed in triplicate.

 Flow cytometry analysis of cell cycle distribution and apoptosis